Guide for Organizational Representative Payees

 The other is the Supplemental Security Income (SSI) program.

 Social Security is a social insurance program that protects workers and their families from a loss of earnings because of retirement, death, or disability.
 Social Security benefits are based on the earnings of a worker who has paid into the system by paying Federal Insurance Contributions Act (FICA) tax for a specified period of time.
-A worker, or his or her family, can receive RSDI benefits upon the worker’s attainment of a certain retirement age, disability, or death.
+A worker, or their family, can receive RSDI benefits upon the worker’s attainment of a certain retirement age, disability, or death.

 SSI is a Federal income maintenance program for aged, blind, and disabled persons with little or no income or resources.
 Funding for SSI does not come from Social Security contributions.
 Rather, the United States Treasury’s general funds provide financing for this program.
 Some States supplement the maximum SSI Federal payment.